 Before I do that, these apples are delicious, unwaxed (obviously) and collected sunshine in the garden all season.
 It’s just pure happiness.
 Here’s a little treat to get you through the first days of fall and frost.

 Little rolled-up packets of happiness sprinkled with sugar.
 Bonus: making crepes takes significantly less time than peeling 40 pounds of apples.

+Eat these crepes with apricot jam.
+You can fry them up in advance and reheat in the oven (awesomeness).
 I didn’t want to dice the apples too finely – 1/3 inch cubes will do, anything less and it could get mushy and soggy.
 That makes for sad crepes.

 These are Goodland apples – a hardy tree that doesn’t care if it’s blasted with our windchill.
 I just read that they will keep in storage for up to 20 weeks, so I might get away with all this peeling after all.
 It’s a crisp apple, not too sweet, not too tart and good for eating fresh and cooking.
 They taste very similar to Golden Delicious, which would be a great substitute.

 To make the packets, place the filling in the middle of the crepe, spreading it in a small “log” (seriously, that’ the best way I can describe it).
 Fold two corners over, then roll up as shown.

 - ¼ tsp salt

 - smidgen of olive oil for frying

 - powdered sugar for dusting